 “If just ten per cent of working Australians made a payroll charity donation of $5 a week, the Australian community would benefit by more than $260 million each year.”
 Ted Kerr, CEO of Australian Charities Fund.

-Click here to add Communities@Work to your payroll giving scheme.
+Contact us to add Communities@Work donations to your payroll.

 If your fundraising activity involves asking friends, family and colleagues to sponsor you, you can set up your own fundraising page on GiveNow (link is external).
 When you use GiveNow (link is external), the requirements of all government legislation regarding charitable fundraising are met and your supporters will receive a tax-deductible receipt for their donations.
 If you are ready to help us make a difference, simply visit https://www.givenow.com.au/crowdraiser today!